ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 ## Presentations

-- **Vurgun, U.**, Ji, Y., & Papafragou, A. (forthcoming).
+- **Vurgun, U.**, Ji, Y., & Papafragou, A. (2024).
 Detecting event construal shifts in aspectual coercion.
 Oral presentation at the 46th Annual Meeting of the Cognitive Science Society, Rotterdam, Netherlands.

-- **Vurgun, U.**, Heesu, Y., Landau, B., & Trueswell, J. (forthcoming).
+- **Vurgun, U.**, Heesu, Y., Landau, B., & Trueswell, J. (2024).
 Real-time processing of symmetrical predicates: Semantic categorization over time.
 Poster presentation at the 46th Annual Meeting of the Cognitive Science Society, Rotterdam, Netherlands.

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2024).
 Aspectual Coercion: A New Method to Probe Aspectual Commitments.
 Oral presentation at the Experiments in Linguistic Meaning (ELM) Conference, University of Pennsylvania.